-We get it, interest isn’t the most interesting topic of conversation and you probably haven’t thought much about compound interest since high school maths.
-But having a good grasp on what compound interest is, and how a compound interest account can boost your savings, is something everyone should learn – future you will thank you for it.
+We get it, interest isn’t the most interesting topic of conversation, and you probably haven’t thought much about compound interest since high school maths.
+But having a good grasp on what compound interest is, and how a compound interest account can increase your savings, is something handy to learn – future you will thank you for it.

 What is compound interest?

 Compound interest is different to simple interest.
-With simple interest, you will only get interest on your initial deposit into your account.
+With simple interest, you will only get interest on the initial deposit into your account.
 You won’t get interest on the previous interest you’ve earned.

 Here’s an example of compound interest

-Let’s say you start with $500 and make a deposit of $500 every year over 10 years into a compound interest account that has an interest rate of 3.00% p.a.
+Compound interest becomes a powerful tool if you regularly add contributions.
+Say you start $500 and make a deposit of $50 every month over 10 years into a compound interest account that has an interest rate of 5.00% p.a.

 When you’ve already got a decent chunk of savings, and you’re in the position to make higher contributions year on year, the compound interest becomes even more sizeable.

-If you start out with $5,000 and make a deposit of $1,200 every year with the same interest rate over the same 10 years, you would have earned $3,476 in compound interest.
+If you start out with $5,000 and make a deposit of $100 every month with the same interest rate over 10 years, you would have earned $6,763 in compound interest and have a total of $23,763 in your account.

 Time is on your side